 and would like to construct one of my own.

-that covered the August period when my family normally went to Colwyn Bay.
+that covered the August period when my family normally went to

-fan of the 6g website and always look for the latest
+great fan of the 6g website and always look for the latest

 A reply from Chris Evans is shown

 In response to Mike's request, yes I have the complete working

 for summer 1961 and have used these to create my Llandudno

 Although the timetables themselves are too bulky to copy I can

 a copy of my station working, which gives details of all trains,

 on all days of the week, including